ueux/ULOGS/README.md

 - Clerk bearer-token and API-key authentication paths.
 - PostgreSQL persistence through Neon and Drizzle ORM.
 - Redis-backed API-key caching and last-used tracking.
+- Local ClickHouse, ClickHouse UI, and NATS infrastructure through Docker Compose.
+- Initial `@ulogs/next` SDK package with typed log payloads, buffered delivery, and API-key authentication headers.
 - TestSprite coverage for the API-key service, including authenticated flows where test credentials are available and unauthenticated contract checks.

 ### In progress

 - Log ingestion and ClickHouse persistence.
-The ClickHouse client module is currently a placeholder.
+The ClickHouse schema and container are present, but the client wiring and `/logs/send` API are not complete.
 - Production deployment and operational observability.
 - Automated CI quality gates and release workflows.
-- Final API contracts, SDK packaging, and broader integration coverage.
+- Final API contracts, SDK publishing workflow, and broader integration coverage.

 ## Architecture